worktheclock/replit.github.io/repls/secret-keys.md

 # Using Secret Keys

-Building an app that uses a service (such as an API) or connects to an external database usually requires a key, username, and/or password.
-Since many repls are public, it is not advised to share these private keys, as they allow other users to access your services.
-To that end, we provide the ability to create an `.env` file to store your secrets.
+Building an app that uses an external service usually requires a key or password.
+Sharing these keys (via public repls) may allow other users to access your services.
+We provide the ability to create an `.env` file to store your secrets.

 ## `.env` Files